Professional foul: History

-The concept gained attention in association football after an incident in the 1980 FA Cup Final when Willie Young of Arsenal committed a deliberate foul on Paul Allen of West Ham United, when Allen had a clear run at goal.
-As the Laws of the Game stood, the referee (George Courtney) could only caution Young and award West Ham a free kick, which he did.
-This provoked a national debate on deliberate fouls that denied opponents the chance to score a goal.
+The concept gained attention in association football after an incident in the 1980 FA Cup Final when Willie Young of Arsenal committed a deliberate foul on Paul Allen of West Ham United, when Allen had a clear chance to score.
+As the Laws of the Game stood at the time, referee George Courtney could only caution Young and award West Ham a free kick, which he did.
+This provoked a national debate on deliberate fouls that denied opponents a clear run at goal.

 At the time, the English game was suffering a downturn in attendances and the chairmen of the Football League clubs decided to consider ways in which the game could be made more exciting.
 A subcommittee was appointed to produce some suggestions, chaired by Jimmy Hill and including Matt Busby and Bobby Charlton.
-They recommended in 1982 that any offence that denies the attacking player an obvious scoring opportunity should be deemed "serious foul play" by the referee and would therefore receive a red card, in order to deter offenders.
-This was submitted to the International Football Association Board (IFAB) for consideration, but all the suggestions were initially defeated.
-The rule was finally fixed into the Laws of the Game by IFAB in 1990 and referees were instructed by FIFA for the 1990 World Cup to send players off for a professional foul.
+They recommended in 1982 that if the referee judges that a foul on an attacking player prevents an obvious scoring opportunity, the referee should issue the offending player a straight red card for "serious foul play" in order to deter offenders.
+However, the FA's refereeing committee abolished the rule in July 1983.
+The rule was finally fixed into the Laws of the Game by the International Football Association Board (IFAB) in 1990, and FIFA instructed referees working the 1990 World Cup to send players off for a DOGSO offence.
 In 1991 the IFAB made an addition which deemed that a player who committed a handling offence that denied an obvious goal-scoring opportunity should be sent off for serious foul play.
+For example, a goalkeeper who handles the ball outside the box can be sent off if it results in a DOGSO.

-In 2016 the Laws of the Game were amended so that a professional foul resulting in a penalty kick would only result in a yellow card, providing that the player was making a genuine attempt for the ball.
-This amendment was made to reduce the "double jeopardy" of a professional foul resulting in both a red card and a penalty kick.
+In 2016 the Laws of the Game were amended so that a foul resulting in a penalty kick would only result in a yellow card – providing that the player was making a genuine attempt for the ball – in order to reduce the "double jeopardy" of both a red card and a penalty kick.
+Referees are still permitted to send players off for serious misconduct committed in the penalty area, such as those where no attempt to legally play the ball was made.